tmcybers/Spanner-Hacken-Custom-Project/README.md

 </p>

-*My own custom of what y use every day for hacking and threat hunting my environment is based on debian / openbox tilling window*
+* 🗿 My custom of what y use every day for 💉 hacking and threat hunting 🔫 is based on Debian/Parrot Os ↪️ Openbox tilling window*

-*Why openbox?*
+                                                 *↘️↘️↘️↘️↘️↘️↘️Why openbox↘️↘️↘️↘️↘️↘️↘️*

-### Openbox is the most lightweight tilling window [openbox offers you the freedom to work with shortcuts or mouse, your choice is your choice}
+### 🕶️ Openbox is the most lightweight tilling window [openbox offers you the freedom 🕶️ to work with shortcuts or mouse, your choice is your choice 🏆

+🏆